 To venture to Costa Rica is to witness a land where tropical wilderness still reigns above all else.
 Cool, misty cloud forests shelter an abundance of monkeys and toucans.
 Macaws and sloths can be spotted in lush jungle canopies, volcanoes tower over fertile lowlands, and remote shores give way to vibrant seas teeming with marine creatures.
 There are two coasts, and when you add the opportunity to experience one of the world’s greatest feats of engineering—the Panama Canal—it might be hard to choose your adventure from our array of exciting expedition options.
-Here we break down six ways to discover the wonders of this biodiverse region.
+Here we break down four ways to discover the wonders of this biodiverse region.
 Get Inspired By Photos, Videos, Webinars, Stories, And Exclusive Offers.
 Sign Up

 1. A perfect introduction to Costa Rica, plus a canal transit